SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 "Yes, I lost track of time at the end, but I did get it all done.
 Sorry."

 Pinkie starts to play with my mane.
-"You don't need to apologize, I understand."
+"You don't need to apologize; I understand."

-We lay in silence for a minute before I ask, "How'd your day go?"
+We lie in silence for a minute before I ask, "How'd your day go?"

 "It went good.
 Wasn't too busy or too boring.
 Mostly just worked the front counter for the Cakes."

 "Sounds like you had it easier than me today.
 Those ponies were really insistent on the books they wanted, even when I told them the last one was checked out an hour ago."

-We continue to lay together enjoying the moment.
+We continue to lie together enjoying the moment.
 I start to think about the Heartbeat Hotel.

 I love staying at this particular hotel very much.
 I dare to say it's my most favorite-est hotel in all Equestria.
 Pinkie's slightly elevated heartbeat thumping in my head, bringing a calmness I can't describe in words.
-The tender hold of her hooves around me, a security and judgement free zone.
+The tender hold of her hooves around me, a secure [OTHERWISE, IT'S A SECURITY-FREE ZONE] and judgement-free zone.
 The gentle nudges and kisses she provides in the background, a constant reminder of love and care.

 I couldn't ask for more.
 Pinkie is the best pony in all of Equestria, and I love her.
-She would say it's me, but I'll concede to being second or a tie.
+She would say it's me, but I'll concede to second place or a tie.

-I guess instead of just thinking about how much I love visiting the Heartbeat Hotel I should tell it to Pinkie.
+I guess instead of just thinking about how much I love visiting the Heartbeat Hotel, I should tell it to Pinkie.

 "Pinkie, I've been thinking recently about this hotel and its amenities.
 I've decided to do what I always do and make a list of everything I love about staying here."